-The new ace series of GigE Vision cameras offer fantastic value for very challenging applications (e.g. microscopy, medical technology, transport technology).
-This model contains a PYTHON 2000 CMOS sensor from ON Semiconductor.
+The ace series of GigE Vision cameras offer fantastic value for very challenging applications (e.g. microscopy, medical technology, transport technology).
+The acA1920-48gc contains a PYTHON 2000 CMOS sensor from ON Semiconductor.
 The 2/3" sensor contains 1920 x 1200 pixels, and delivers up to 50 frames per second, at full resolution, all in a compact 42 x 29 x 29 mm housing.

 The Basler ace provides a full set of features to address a wide range of applications.
 Pixel data can be output in 8 or 12 bit depth.
 You may adjust the camera’s black level, gain, area of interest, input debounce, and trigger delay.
 It features automatic exposure control, pixel binning, horizontal image mirroring, event reporting, sending of test images, and a programmable lookup table.
 There are also “chunk” features that include a frame counter, time stamp, trigger input counter, and CRC checksum calculator.
 Note that not all features may be available when using third-party software.